Witness The Fitness! Staying Active With Limited Mobility Is The Key To Mobility!

 Sweat the small stuff — embrace every opportunity to be active with limited mobility

 Those living with Multiple Sclerosis (MS) develop increasingly significant mobility issues as the disease progresses.
-The has developed a series of online workouts people can try.
+The Multiple Sclerosis Society has developed a series of online workouts people can try.
 These would be minor exercises for most, but can really help maintain levels of mobility, so people can stay active for as long as possible.
 Many are aerobic exercises, and the workouts can be done by anyone, not just those with MS.

 Adaptive exercise equipment can make staying active with limited mobility easier